Skip to main content

 May 2024: In May 2024, President the Hon David Adeang MP, travelled to Canberra where he was greeted with a traditional Welcome to Country by Ngunnawal Elders, attended the Nauru Intergenerational Trust Fund Committee Meeting (ITF), and met with the Governor General of Australia, His Excellency General Hon David Hurley AC DSC (Retd) and Minister for Home Affairs Hon Clare O'Neil MP.

-January 2024: In January 2024, Minister for International Development and the Pacific, the Hon Pat Conroy MP, travelled to Nauru to attend Independence Day celebrations, and met separately with President David Adeang and Minister for Foreign Affairs and Trade, Lionel Aingimea.
+January 2024: In January 2024, Minister for International Development and the Pacific, the Hon Pat Conroy MP, travelled to Nauru to attend Independence Day celebrations, and met separately with President the Hon David Adeang and Minister for Foreign Affairs and Trade, the Hon Lionel Aingimea.

 November 2023: In November 2023, Nauru's Minister for Foreign Affairs and Trade, the Hon Lionel Aingimea MP travelled to Canberra and met with the Minister for Home Affairs Hon Clare O'Neil MP and Minister for Foreign Affairs and Trade Senator the Hon Penny Wong individually.